CarlMungazi/sourcecodeadventures/_posts/2017-07-27-mithril-vnodes.md

     - `children` is assigned an array of two objects and another array.
 How is this possible, I hear you ask?
 Is the second argument not an array of `m()` calls?
 That's what I thought but if you `console.log` the `arguments` variable or if you use your browser to debugger to place breakpoints in the `m()` function, you will find that Mithril first deals with the those `m()` calls (turns them into vnode objects).
 So by the time it comes to dealing with the initial `m('ul', [...])` call, it has a nice array to deal with instead of function calls
     - `children` now holds an array so this nested if statement returns `false`.
 In plain English, it is asking: "Is `children` NOT an array?"

 **3.** The next step is this: `var normalized = Vnode.normalizeChildren(children)`.
-From our [earlier](https://gist.github.com/CarlMungazi/76d5c384506cebba0afec41985b9905d) deep dive into `m()`, we know that all this function does is apply the `Vnode.normalize` function on every element in our array.
+From our <a href="{{ site.baseurl }}/posts/mithril-hyperscript">earlier </a> deep dive into `m()`, we know that all this function does is apply the `Vnode.normalize` function on every element in our array.
 So this is what happens to each element:
 - `Vnode.normalize(node)` applies two conditional checks.
 If the `node` (the name given to the argument it expects) fails those checks, it is returned in the same state it was entered.
-The first check is a simple `Array.isArray(node)` check.
-The second check `node != null && typeof node !== "object"` returns `false` because the first expression returns `true` but the second expression returns `false`.
-Remember: the `&&` operator needs both expressions to be true for it to return true.
+	- The first check is a simple `Array.isArray(node)` check.
+	- The second check `node != null && typeof node !== "object"` returns `false` because the first expression returns `true` but the second expression returns `false`. **Remember:** the `&&` operator needs both expressions to be true for it to return true.
 The first two elements in `children` are returned as they are because but our third element, the array, is turned into a **fragment vnode** by this: `return Vnode("[", undefined, undefined, Vnode.normalizeChildren(node), undefined, undefined)`.
 So at the end of this, `normalized` now holds an array of three vnodes - two of which are `element vnodes` and the third a `fragment vnode`

 **4.** The final step is: `return execSelector(cached, attrs, normalized)` and this returns the object we started with earlier.

-So, in summary, when using Mithril (and I supposed this also extends to other virtual dom frameworks), vnodes are among the most important data structures we work with because they represent the DOM elements painted on screen.
-Before I dug into the source I used to think of them in somewhat mystical terms but once I realised they were simply objects which happened to be doing a lot of cool stuff, I started approaching them with less trepidation.
-Also, this deep dive focused exclusively on the *type* of vnodes Mithril creates so when I revisit this topic I will look at the other properties available on vnodes.
+So, in summary, when using Mithril (and I supposed this also extends to other virtual dom frameworks), vnodes are among the most important data structures because they represent the DOM elements painted on screen.
+Before I dug into the source, I used to think of them in somewhat mystical terms, but once I realised they were simply objects which happened to be doing a lot of cool stuff, I started approaching them with less trepidation.
+Also, this deep dive focused exclusively on the *type* of vnodes Mithril creates, so when I revisit this topic I will look at the other properties available on vnodes.

 ### Reflections
 1. A deeper understanding of DOM creation would help me appreciate more how virtual dom works.
 Links for further study: [this](https://developer.mozilla.org/en-US/docs/Introduction_to_Layout_in_Mozilla) and [this](http://taligarsiel.com/Projects/howbrowserswork1.htm#Parsing_general)

 2. I always assumed the `||` check returned a boolean.
 However, it can actually be used to set default values.
 Kyle Simpson's book You Don't Know JavaScript has a **LOT** more detail on this in these [two](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20%26%20grammar/ch4.md) [chapters](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20%26%20grammar/ch5.md)

-3. Investigating fragment vnodes lad me to the discovery of the [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) object.
+3. Investigating fragment vnodes lead me to the discovery of the [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) object.
 You can use this object to append elements to the DOM without causing reflows or repainting.
-Read [this](https://davidwalsh.name/documentfragment) blog post for more or checkout `document.createDocumentFragment`(https://developer.mozilla.org/en/docs/Web/API/Document/createDocumentFragment)
+Read [this](https://davidwalsh.name/documentfragment) blog post for more or check out [this](https://developer.mozilla.org/en/docs/Web/API/Document/createDocumentFragment)

 4. I need to study further the subtleties between `!=` and `!==` checks.
-It keeps cropping up and I need to get a better handle on it.
+They keep cropping up and I need to get a better handle on them

 5. Stepping through functions calls in the Chrome debugger can make your head hurt!
-But it's a really useful tool for checking the values and state of different data structures.
-Definitely a tool to add to the source code reading tool box.
+But it's a really useful tool for checking the values and state of your program.
+Definitely a tool to add to the source code reading tool box

 6. Digging into the creation of fragment vnodes was by far the most time-consuming part of this exercise.
 And even though I feel my understanding is still fuzzy, that is a good thing because it means the ideas will only get clearer the more code reading I do